 - A. Locate medium density residential development within the Urban Area on collector and arterial roads.
 Provision of on-site recreation and open space should be required.
 A variety of terrain is suitable, but, generally, the grade should not exceed 15%.
-The location should be convenient to shopping. - Locate the highest concentrations of medium density housing within or near the inner city. - 2.
-Medium Density housing should also be encouraged within development corridors and near development centers. - 3.
-Permit the reuse of detached houses for attached multi-dwelling residential uses only where the structure is on a collector or arterial street, does not negatively impact adjacent property, and adequate community facilities are available. - B. Planned residential development is encouraged where sites possess unusual features (e.g., size, shape, topography, adjacent land use) that present special development opportunities or limitations.
+The location should be convenient to shopping. - 1.
+Locate the highest concentrations of medium density housing within or near the inner city. - 2.
+Medium Density housing should also be encouraged within development corridors and near development centers. - Permit the reuse of detached houses for attached multi-dwelling residential uses only where the structure is on a collector or arterial street, does not negatively impact adjacent property, and adequate community facilities are available. - B. Planned residential development is encouraged where sites possess unusual features (e.g., size, shape, topography, adjacent land use) that present special development opportunities or limitations.

 - C. Commercial sales areas in conjunction with medium density housing should be clearly separated from the residential portion of the development and should be in conformance with commercial locational policies. - 1.
-Medium density housing may be used in some instances as buffers between detached housing areas and more intense non-residential uses. - D. Areas should be zoned RN-2, RN-3, RN-4, or RN-5.
+Medium density housing may be used in some instances as buffers between detached housing areas and more intense non-residential uses. - D. Areas should be zoned RN-2, RN-3, or RN-4. - E. RN-1 may also be considered.